 Many of the regulated elements in biosolids are beneficial in correct amounts.
 Chromium, copper, iron, manganese, selenium, and zinc are micronutrients for plants, animals and humans (look at the contents of a multi-vitamin tablet).
 It is the presence of these micronutrients that accounts for the greater effectiveness of biosolids as fertilizer when compared to traditional chemical fertilizers.
 However, if the concentration of these elements were to get too high, they could be harmful to people, plants or animals.
 There are several steps taken to prevent this from happening.

-Government limits: In order to protect human health and the environment, the EPA set limits on the amount of trace elements allowed in biosolids.
-These levels are based on more than 20 years of research and scientific risk assessments of how trace elements affect soils, plants and animals.
+- Government limits: In order to protect human health and the environment, the EPA and DEQ set limits on the amount of trace elements allowed in biosolids.
+These levels are based on more than 20 years of research and scientific risk assessments and routine reviews of how trace elements affect soils, plants and animals.

-Pretreatment requirements: Rigorous pretreatment programs control the amount of pollutants entering wastewater treatment plants.
+- Pretreatment requirements: Rigorous pretreatment programs control the amount of pollutants entering wastewater recycling facilities.
 Laws regulate industries to make sure that they dispose of their pollutants safely.
-This means that pollutants are removed from the waste stream before they ever reach the sewer, ensuring that biosolids contain only small quantities that the EPA has determined to pose no risk.
+This means that pollutants are removed from the waste stream before they ever reach the sewer, ensuring that biosolids contain only small quantities that the EPA and DEQ have determined pose no risk.

-Testing & Monitoring: Biosolids are routinely tested by the wastewater treatment plants and the biosolids applicators to make sure they comply with all regulatory requirements.
+- Testing & Monitoring: Biosolids are routinely tested by the wastewater recycling facilities and the biosolids applicators to make sure they comply with all regulatory requirements.